zhangn77/LTMN/README.md

 [Testing Data](https://drive.google.com/file/d/193T7IzEDj4iXJyAvyCsRO_dhJPdF12Pz/view?usp=sharing)

 ## Code
-The code and pre-trained weights is going to be released as soon as possible.
+The code and pre-trained weights are going to be released as soon as possible.